Hong Kong: Sea

+The Port of Hong Kong, located by the South China Sea, is a deepwater seaport dominated by trade in containerised manufactured products.
+A key factor in the economic development of Hong Kong, the natural shelter and deep waters of Victoria Harbour provide ideal conditions for berthing and the handling of all types of vessels.
+It is one of the busiest ports in the world, in the three categories of shipping movements, cargo handled, and passengers carried.
+This makes Hong Kong a Large-Port Metropolis.

 The Star Ferry operates two lines across Victoria Harbour for its 53,000 daily passengers.
 Ferries also serve outlying islands inaccessible by other means.
 Smaller kai-to boats serve the most remote coastal settlements.
 Ferry travel to Macau and mainland China is also available.
 Junks, once common in Hong Kong waters, are no longer widely available and are used privately and for tourism.

 The large size of the port gives Hong Kong the classification of Large-Port Metropolis.